IEEE-PES-VIT/Documentation-Template/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in DSC-VIT to help us create safe and positive experiences for everyone.
+We invite all those who participate in IEE-PES VIT to help us create safe and positive experiences for everyone.

 ## Our Standards